 #8 – Place of Signature

-This gives the city in which the audit report was signed.
+It gives the city in which the audit report was signed.

-#9 – Date of the Audit report
+#9 – Date of the Audit Report

 Let us look at a brief understanding of each heading in the audit report.

-#10 – Date of signature
+#10 – Date of Signature

-This gives the date on which the audit report was signed.
+It gives the date on which the audit report was signed.

-Emphasis of Matter in Audit Report Format
+The Emphasis of Matter in Audit Report Format

-This has been a guide to Audit Report Contents.
+This article has been a guide to Audit Report Contents.
 Here we discuss the content/structure of a typical audit report along with the practical examples of Amazon.com.
 You may learn more about financing from the following articles –